-- A planned programme of up to date, formal Online Safety training is made available to staff. - All new staff receive Online Safety training as part of their induction programme, ensuring that they fully understand the school Online Safety Policy and Acceptable Use Agreements; - The Designated Safeguarding Lead receives regular updates through attendance at Designated Safeguarding Lead Forums and by reviewing guidance documents released by DfE, DGfL, LA, DSPP and others; - This Online Safety policy and its updates are presented to and discussed by staff in staff meetings and INSET days; - The Designated Safeguarding Lead provides advice, guidance and training as required to individuals.
+- A planned programme of up to date, formal Online Safety training is made available to staff. - All new staff receive Online Safety training as part of their induction programme, ensuring that they fully understand the school Online Safety Policy and Acceptable Use Agreements including an understanding of the expectations, applicable roles and responsibilities in relation to filtering and monitoring; - The Designated Safeguarding Lead receives regular updates through attendance at Designated Safeguarding Lead Forums and by reviewing guidance documents released by DfE, DGfL, LA, DSPP and others; - This Online Safety policy and its updates are presented to and discussed by staff in staff meetings and INSET days; - The Designated Safeguarding Lead provides advice, guidance and training as required to individuals.